 Accommodations: Brazilian homestay; two meals per day are provided.

 Dates: Fall, Spring or year.
-Fall semester runs from late June to early December; Spring semester runs from early January to late June.
+Fall semester runs from beginning July to mid-December; Spring semester runs from early January to late June.

 Estimated Semester Cost: